HyperLethalVector/ProjectEsky-UnityIntegration/README.md

 By editing the vertex and fragment shaders, (or heck, even the DirectX instance!) you can use _any_ headset.
 Alternatively you could replace the cameras in the unity scene with any renderer, steamVR, ect. and still utilize the leapmotion MRTK integration esky provides!

-THIS CODE IS LICENSED UNDER THE 3 CLAUSE BSD LICENSE.
+Esky (With the exception of the V1 rendering integration) is licenced under the BSD 3 clause.
 While I don't really care where and how you use this software, with great power comes great responsibility.
-That being said, using this software comes with one condition, that you please use the following bibtex citation:
+Using this software comes with one condition, that you please use the following bibtex citation:

 @inproceedings{10.1145/3380867.3426220,
 author = {Constantine, Rompapas Damien and Quiros, Daniel Flores and Rodda, Charlton and Brown, Bryan Christopher and Zerkin, Noah Benjamin and Cassinelli, Alvaro},